Grana Padano vs Parmigiano Reggiano: What's the Difference?

 The Parmigiano Reggiano and the Grana Padano are considered interchangeable in many recipes.
 Yet, they are quite different.

-Parmigiano is made only once a day, with the milk of the previous evening semi-skimmed in special tanks, which is added directly to the whole of the morning milking.
+Parmigiano is made only once a day, with the milk from the previous evening semi-skimmed in special tanks.
+This is then added directly to the whole of the morning milking.

 Preservatives allowed because the use of grass stored in silos involves greater risk of contamination.

 |Origin of the rennet|

-Use of silage obtained from the whole plant of the cereal chopped and stored in silos.
+Use of silage obtained from the whole plant of the cereal, which is chopped and stored in silos.

 From 12 to more than 30 months

 |Some provinces of Piedmont, Lombardy, Veneto, Emilia Romagna and Trentino.|

-It is mandatory for the presence of the lysozyme which is indicated with the abbreviation E1105.
+It is mandatory for the presence of the lysozyme, which is indicated by the abbreviation E1105.

 To sum up: